I am queer and I am an electrical engineer.//

 I hope to be a professor someday, providing the sort of outstanding mentorship I myself received as an undergrad.
 Academic positions offer a great deal of task independence, which I think appeals to a lot of queer people.

 My personal life has always taken a back seat to my academic pursuits, so I am not ‘out’ to many people.
-I’ve struggled for years with ‘imposter syndrome’ due to being both female and gay in STEM.
-For a long time I didn’t know anyone else who was both gay and successful in my field, so I was terrified that speaking up would be seen as unprofessional or, worse yet, jeopardize my career.
+I’ve struggled for years with ‘imposter syndrome’ due to being both female and queer in STEM.
+For a long time I didn’t know anyone else who was both queer and successful in my field, so I was terrified that speaking up would be seen as unprofessional or, worse yet, jeopardize my career.

 By doing this I hope I can help myself as much as I may be helping others.
 I believe this visibility campaign is very important, especially for those who feel unwelcome/underrepresented in academia.